-How much more amazing is this than the secular version of Christmas as a sort of “universal birthday”?
-In fact, the powerful testament of a God born in a manger draws such interest that his story is still being told and sung about 2000 years on.
-It’s a powerful event when you don’t have to be Christian to sing songs about Jesus’ birth, and you don’t have to practice any sort of religion to attend Mass on Christmas Day.
+The reality of Christmas is far more amazing than the secular notion of Christmas as a sort of “universal birthday”.
+In fact, the powerful testament of a God born in a manger draws such interest that His story is still being told and sung about 2000 years on.
+You don’t have to be Christian to sing songs about Jesus’ birth, and you don’t have to regularly practise any sort of religion to want to go to church on Christmas Day.
 Even the concept of Santa – that you are rewarded for being good – isn’t miles away from Christianity, despite the materialistic form it has taken.
 It’s the one time of year when it’s popular to think of others.

 How will He find us when He arrives?

-So if Advent is a build up to a celebration of this incredible event, preparing for it should be less about preparing presents and more about preparing our hearts.
+So if Advent is a build-up to a celebration of this incredible event, preparing for it should be less about preparing presents and more about preparing our hearts.
 What are we doing to be ready for the arrival of our King?
-Will he find us asleep (Matthew 25:1-13) or will he find our hearts open, waiting for him?
+Will He find us asleep (cf. Matthew 25:1-13) or will he find our hearts open, waiting for Him?
 While Lent is traditionally associated with fasting, Advent too is a time for penance and atoning for our sins.
 It’s a great time to get to Confession, especially if we haven’t been in a while.
 We can also prepare ourselves by praying more fervently.
 Finally, we should always remember the joy of what it is to come and look towards it with great happiness and anticipation.